CapelliC/hhprolog/README.md

 See http://www.cse.unt.edu/~tarau/research/2017/eng.pdf for details.

-Ported to Javascript and C++ by CapelliC.
+Ported to Javascript, C++ and Pascal by CapelliC.

 ---------